 Meditation is a tremendous challenge for most people.

-So if you’re having trouble reaching 7 minutes in your practice before your brain almost literally EXPLODES, you’re not alone.
+So if you’re having trouble reaching 7 minutes in your practice before your brain almost literally explodes, you’re not alone.

 While each person is at a unique stage in their meditation practice and each person is undergoing a different set of challenges, we can pinpoint at least a few common obstacles that most people experience at one point or another.